 Here I’ve listed my 10 top tips for people who wants to give hiking a go, but are unsure how to start.
 Enjoy!

 Dress for success.

 Let’s start from the basics, what to wear when hiking, or better, what NOT to wear: anything cotton.
 Predilige synthetics as they won’t get as dump.
-There’s nothing more annoying than getting so sweaty and subsequently cold when your body starts to cool off (on shady parts or the trail or when you stop).
+There’s nothing more annoying than getting so sweaty in the steep part of the trail and subsequently cold when your body starts to cool off (on shady parts or the trail or when you stop).
 Especially if you are hiking during the hot summer months make sure you wear something loose fitting to keep the air flowing.
-Also, even in a hot day is wise to wear layers.
-The weather in the mountains is so unpredictable, and temperature can drop drastically.
+Also, even in a hot day it is wise to wear layers.
+The weather in the mountains is so unpredictable, and the temperature can drop drastically.
 Go prepared!

 Wear the right shoes and socks.

 Your feet are the ones that can turn your hiking experience from something truly enjoyable to hell, in case of blisters or uncomfortable shoes.
 Your normal trainers simply won’t cut it, you will need to get proper hiking shoes or boots.
 Hiking boots should fit snug everywhere, tight nowhere and offer room to wiggle your toes.
-Try to pick a light-weight ones and waterproof, as that will keep your feet dry and comfortable when you’re crossing streams or preparing for rain.
+Try to pick a light-weight and waterproof ones, as those will keep your feet dry and comfortable when you’re crossing streams or walking with rain.
 I personally prefer hiking boots as they give me ample support for my ankles while navigating uneven terrain and protection from sharp rocks and roots.
 Socks are an equally important piece of gear, but often overlooked.
 Selecting dedicated hiking socks will provide an essential element of protection for your feet against excess moisture, preventing blisters, and a layer of cushioning for getting you from the trailhead to the summit and back.

 Pack the 10 essentials.